 Students not in attendance for at least one-half day (four periods not including lunch) will not be permitted to participate in extracurricular activities, including practices, athletic contests, student council activities, etc. If it is learned that a student has participated without having met the attendance minimum, the student will be prohibited from participating in the next two opportunities, i.e. practice or games.
 Students are expected to sign in/sign out in the office when they arrive or leave during the school day.
 If a student is absent during the school day, on the day of an event, due to illnesses he/she is not eligible to participate in that day's event.
 If a student leaves school early due to illness, he/she will not be eligible to participate in that day's event.
-If a student is late to school due to illnesses and arrives at 12:30pm, he/she will not be able to participate in the day's event.
+If a student is late to school, due to illness, they must arrive before 11:15pm (more than 1⁄2 day) in order to be eligible to participate in the day's event.
+I.e. if the student is late to school due to illnesses and arrives at 12:30pm, he/she will not be able to participate in the day's extra-curricular event.
 If the student's absence is due to a pre-arranged appointment (i.e. doctor, dentist, attorney, court, etc.) he/she will be eligible to participate in the day's events.
-If a student sufficient in the day's events.
-If a student or participate in the day's event.
-If a student or participate in the day's event.
-If a student or participate in the day's event.
-If the student's absence is due to a pre-arranged appointment (i.e. doctor, dentist, attorney, court, etc.) he/she will be eligible to participate in the day's events.
-If a student is absent on Saturday or Sunday.
+If a student is absent on Friday, he/she will still be eligible to attend/participate events on Saturday or Sunday.